How are fires fought in high-rise blocks?

-The sight of a 24-storey tower block in west London engulfed in flames has shocked the UK.
+The deadly blaze at the 24-storey Grenfell tower block in west London has shocked the UK.
 Fire services around the world have to deal with blazes in high-rise blocks, so what lessons have been learned?

 Firefighters arriving at the scene of a high-rise fire would normally set up a base about two floors below the actual fire, says Bob Parkin, an ex-firefighter turned safety consultant.